ceryshughes/CNN_Integration/README.md

 Files and directories in WaveformCNN (more detail):

-* cnn.py: Definition of the CNN architecture and training procedure as an extension of the Keras Model class, replicating Donahue's WaveGAN discriminator (although for a truly faithful representation, I still need to add gradient clipping to training)
+* cnn.py: Definition of the CNN architecture and training procedure as an extension of the Keras Model class, replicating Donahue (2018)'s WaveGAN discriminator (although for a truly faithful representation, I still need to add gradient clipping to training)

 * id_loader.py: Definition of functions for reading the audio data while maintaining file identity information, following Donahue's WaveGAN audio data reading in loader.py

+Miscellaneous scratch-work files that are kept because they might still be useful:

 * sample_wavs and sample_file_info: dummy data for debugging
 * sample_data_processing.py: Code for processing the output of id_loader.py for the dummy data in sample_wavs and sample_file_info

 * test_cnn.py: file for unit tests, not yet done

 * scratch_files: unorganized snippets of code and notes from when I was figuring out how Donahue's WaveGAN code works

-* venv: virtual environment information